Fruitymo/learn-data-science-method/README.md

 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 python get-pip.py
 python -m pip install urllib3
 ```
-Once urllib3 is installed the ```import urllib3``` should excute without errors.
+Once ```urllib3``` is installed the ```import urllib3``` should excute without errors.

 ### Running python code in Jupyter notebook vs Python scripts on commandline

-[Version 1.76 of visual studio code](https://code.visualstudio.com/updates/v1_76) comes with Interactive Window, so for people who are not familiar with working with Jupyter notebooks, they can simply run the python files in visual studio code or straight from command line using the following shell command ```python ReadNewOnlineBook.py ```
+[Version 1.76 of visual studio code](https://code.visualstudio.com/updates/v1_76) comes with Interactive Window, so for people who are not familiar with working with Jupyter notebooks, they can simply run the python files in visual studio code or straight from command line using the following shell command: ```python ReadNewOnlineBook.py ```